MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-sles-configure.md

     sudo zypper install mssql-server-ha
     ```

-5. **Automatically Set Up the First Node**.
+5. **Automatically set up the first node**.
 The next step is to setup a running one-node cluster by configuring the first node, SLES1.
 Follow the instructions in the **Automatically Setting Up the First Node** section of the SUSE topic, [Automatic Cluster Setup (sleha-bootstrap)](https://www.suse.com/documentation/sle_ha/book_sleha/data/sec_ha_installation_setup_auto.html).

     When finished, check the cluster status with `crm status`:
     ```bash